pmcfernandes/Bootstrap.A11y/README.md

 ## Deployment

-When deploying to a server, only the `Tie.Controls.Bootstrap.dll` file is needed.
+When deploying to a server, only the `Bootstrap.A11y.dll` file is needed.

 ## Documentation

-[HTML documentation](https://wsomweb.github.io/Tie.Controls.Bootstrap.ARIA/Help/) is available within the project's [Help folder](Help\).
+[HTML documentation](https://wsomweb.github.io/Bootstrap.A11y/) is available within the project's [`docs` folder](docs/).
 This documentation is generated using [Sandcastle Help File Generator](https://ewsoftware.github.io/SHFB/index.html).

 ### Some Examples of Usage